 It is over 20 years since the UK banned the manufacture and use of all asbestos in 1999.
 However, asbestos was used extensively throughout the UK building industry before it...Read more

-Novum Law client Sherwin Hall, from Leeds, has been in the headlines this week talking about the huge impact health service delays have had on his cancer treatment.
+Novum Law client Sherwin Hall, from Leeds, has been in the headlines talking about the huge impact health service delays have had on his cancer treatment.

 Sadly, Sherwin is now fighting for his life after his cancer was not picked up sooner following the severe disruption to NHS services at the start of the coronavirus pandemic.